EXCELLENT THERMAL CONTROL: IMMERSION-COOLING TECHNOLOGY

 HOW TO ENGINEER A BETTER SYSTEM FOR OFF-HIGHWAY VEHICLES

-Certain challenges emerge with the electrification of off-highway vehicles, also includes most non-road mobile machinery, there are also opportunities for battery makers to tap into the off-highway vehicle market and secure a significant market share.
+Certain challenges emerge with the electrification of off-highway vehicles, which include most non-road mobile machinery.
+There are also opportunities for battery makers to tap into the off-highway vehicle market and secure a significant market share.
 This white paper aims to address two critical areas for battery design for off-highway vehicles, cycle life and thermal management.

 IMMERSIO™ MODULAR BATTERY SYSTEM SAFETY BROCHURE

-Within IMMERSIO™, there are three major components that make this battery system the safest choice on the market: the Cooling System, the Battery Management System (“BMS”), and the Battery Active Safety System (“BASS”).
+Within IMMERSIO™, three major components make this battery system the safest choice on the market: the Cooling System, the Battery Management System (“BMS”), and the Battery Active Safety System (“BASS”).
 The philosophy that threads these three parts together is XING Mobility’s Advanced Safety engineering design.